Quick Facts: Earning an Ed.D. in Ohio

 - Dr. Gunapala Edirisooriya Memorial Scholarship Endowment

 Any award labelled “Foundation” will require a YSU Foundation Scholarship Application.
 Each scholarship entry has contact information for the scholarship coordinator.
-You may want to ask that coordinator about other options for doctoral funding.

 Note: If a university name is missing from the list, we didn’t find specific examples of Ed.D. funding beyond private & federal loans and external aid.